NuevoFoundation/workshops/content/english/unity/10-bullet-enemy-behavior.md

 }
 ```

 In this function, we want to destroy the bullet if it collides with anything but the player.
-Inside the quotation mark, what do you think we should add?
+Inside the quotation marks, what do you think we should add?
 Within the body of the function, what should we put to make the bullet disappear?

 {{< notice tip >}}
 We can call upon Nuvi's tag in the if-statement!